-The name of this famous Uzbek layered bread is similar to some other breads of Middle East, but it’s different.
+The name of this famous Uzbek layered bread is similar to some other types of Middle Eastern bread, but it’s different.
 It can be made with unleavened or leavened dough, with melted lamb (tail) fat or with melted butter.
 It’s soft, flaky, and crunchy at the same time.
 If lamb fat is used, it adds additional flavor.
 Nigella seeds taste like a combination of onions, black pepper and oregano.
 Get them if you can for the topping, they also contribute a very nice flavor to the bread.
-In Austin, nigella seeds are available in Savory Spice Shop by the name “chernushka.”
+In Austin, nigella seeds are available in Savory Spice Shop by the name chernushka.

 Many traditional Middle East recipes are for large gatherings.
-Can you make just two small breads for 2-4 portions?
+Can you make just two small flatbreads for 2-4 portions?
 Yes, you can.

 Roll the dough into 6" square, cover with plastic wrap, and let it rest for 10 minutes.

 Roll the dough into 7" x 12" rectangular, cover with plastic wrap and let it rest for 10 minutes.